What is a Bank Reserve?

-A bank reserve is a portion of a bank'sthat are set aside in a account to ensure that the bank has enough on hand to fulfill withdrawal requests.
+A bank reserve is a portion of a bank's deposits that are set aside in a liquid account to ensure that the bank has enough cash on hand to fulfill withdrawal requests.

-Bank reserves and monetary policy and encourage economic growth.
-The reduction makes banks free to lend more of their to other bank customers and earn interest.
-These customers in turn the loan proceeds in their own bank accounts, and the process continues indefinitely.
-This increase in the supply of available lowers the price of those (i.e., the lending rate), making debt cheaper and more enticing to borrowers.
+Bank reserves and reserve requirements are a key component of monetary policy.
+The Federal Reserve can lower the reserve requirement, for example, in order to enact expansionary monetary policy and encourage economic growth.
+The reduction makes banks free to lend more of their deposits to other bank customers and earn interest.
+These customers in turn deposit the loan proceeds in their own bank accounts, and the process continues indefinitely.
+This increase in the supply of available funds lowers the price of those funds (i.e., the lending rate), making debt cheaper and more enticing to borrowers.

-If the Federal Reserve increases the reserve requirement (which leaves less of a bank's deposits available for lending), the reverse happens and the Federal Reserve can slow down the .
+If the Federal Reserve increases the reserve requirement (which leaves less of a bank's deposits available for lending), the reverse happens and the Federal Reserve can slow down the economy.